jacopofar/flask-typed-mounter/README.rst

 Flask typed mounter
 ###################

+Exposes a plain Python function as an HTTP endpoint using Flask, performs type checking bewteen HTTP request and Python 3.6 type hints to give the client a clear error before calling the function.
+A GET request retrieves the documentation and type hints for that function

 Work in progress, don't hesitate forking/asking/suggesting

-Exposes a plain Python function as an HTTP endpoint using Flask, performs type checking on call content to give the client a clear error before calling the function.
-A GET request retrieves the documentation and type hints for that function

 See `example.py` for a complete example, in short: